swheat/md-notes/openeai-expert/01-openeai-template.md

 Prompt: Would you please complete an OpenEAI integration template for an integration between an ERP system, an LMS system, and a directory server?
 When a person is created in the ERP system we need that person to appear in the LMS system and the directory server.
+Sure, here is the content converted to nicely formatted markdown:

 **OpenEAI Integration Analysis Template**